 Pay for the things you must have first.
-Cable T.V. and cell phones are not as important as shelter and food.
 Pay for what your family needs before you pay for any extras.

 - Mortgage and rent payments should always come first;

 - Pay the utility companies enough to keep your utilities on.
+This includes your cell phone.
 Often they will work with you, even if you are behind or you cannot pay the whole amount.
 They may be willing to keep your utilities on or turn them back on, if you can pay them something.
 See Discounts on Utilities;

 - Pay your car loan;